AbhinavReddy-Dev/portfolio/README.md

 # portfolio

-Experimenting with HTML, CSS and JavaScript to learn the ropes of fluent programming.
+Experimenting with HTML and CSS to learn the ropes of designing and structuring a responsive webite.